 Howard Carter Finds King Tut's Tomb

-Howard Carter was an artist, like his father.
+Howard Carter was only 17 years old when he first went to Egypt in 1891.
 His father was quite successful as a portrait painter in England.
-Howard Carter had a great deal of artistic talent, but he did not want to become a portrait painter like his father.
+Howard had a great deal of artistic talent, but he did not want to become a portrait painter like his father.
 He wanted adventure.
 With his father's help, he got a job with an archaeologist, who was on his way to Egypt.
-This was a exciting opportunity for young Howard Carter, who was a teenager at the time.
-Carter was only 17 years old when he first went to Egypt in 1891.
+This was a exciting opportunity for young Howard Carter.

 While he was Inspector General, Howard Carter installed electric lights in the Valley of the Kings.
 The lights allowed archaeologists and diggers to better see what they were doing.
 The lights also brought in the tourists.
 Some tourists were respectful and careful.
 But some were not careful at all.
 One day, Howard Carter had an especially loud fight with some very careless tourists.
 As a result, Howard Carter resigned as Inspector General.
 But he did not leave Egypt.